 You'll see the status of the newly created issue, and you can click View Issue to view in it GitHub:

-When the issue is closed, we'll automatically mark the post in Userfeed as complete, adding private notes to any linked Intercom conversations as well.
+When all GitHub issues related to a post are closed, we'll automatically mark the post in Userfeed as Complete, adding private notes to any linked Intercom conversations as well.